SUMMER AT NEW ROADS

 • Materials & Supplies

-The majority of Summer Program classes do not require specific materials or supplies for participation.
+The majority of Remote Summer Program classes do not require specific materials or supplies for participation.
 Once a class has been approved to proceed, families will be notified of the materials or supplies required.

 • Registration